PathanAhmad/VLabsChallengeAssignment/README.md

 # Chemical Supplies Management - IIT Bombay Assignment

-This project implements a web-based interface for managing chemical supplies, created for the Javascript Web Programmer position at IIT Bombay.
+This project implements a web-based interface for managing chemical supplies, created for the task for Javascript Web Programmer position at IIT Bombay.

 The application allows users to view, add, remove, sort, and edit chemical records.
 The table features sortable columns, editable fields, and row manipulation functionality.
 Additionally, it is built as a Progressive Web App (PWA) to allow offline use.